QuantEcon/python_lecture_sandpit/source/rst/hs_invertibility_example.rst

       \right]

-The preference shock is constant at 30, while the endowment process is the sum of a constant and two orthogonal processes.
+The preference shock is constant at 30, while the endowment process is the sum of a constant and two orthogonal processes

 Specifically: